xerone9/UpWork/Unapproved Jobs/README.md

 job 10 = Scrape a website for me with Python which I can use in future as website adds new data

 job 11 = Phyton - Copy selected text from chrome to excel

+job 12 = We’re looking for someone to scrape these 87 Shopify sites for their women’s products.